 Then I found an amazing house that I immediately felt was the one for me.
-It was a stretch, but I talked to my wealth manager, accountant which could be one of those accountants in Ferndown, and several smart people to figure out whether it was worth making the move and whether I could really afford it.
+It was a stretch, but I talked to my wealth manager, accountant, and several smart people to figure out whether it was worth making the move and whether I could really afford it.

 The verdict: “Yes, you can afford it.
 It’s a little more of your monthly spend that the common wisdom says it should be, but your business is healthy and you have no debt, so you’ll be fine.
 Your disposable income will drop a little bit, but you won’t be strapped for cash and will still be able to do all the stuff you do now.
 But instead of socking all of the leftover away in the bank, you’ll be spending some of it on a mortgage and upkeep.”

 I made an offer, signed a contract, and sent some cash to escrow.

 Within a few days, I felt a disturbance in the force.
 I couldn’t quite put my finger on it, but something seemed a little off about my business.
 I had been doing the same thing for more than five years so I just knew how the regular rhythms of the business felt.
 And something felt weird.

 I couldn’t even really point to specific stats or data.
 But, anecdotally, it felt like there was just less inbound interest in working with me all the sudden.
 In case you don’t know, I should say: My business was built around helping senior engineers and engineering managers who were changing jobs to big tech companies.

 Of course now we know that this was the beginning of a recession in big tech.
 It turns out that my business was a leading indicator of the health of the employment market in that industry.

 But at the time, it seemed likely it was just a blip.
 My business has had cold spells before—in 2019, I had a 12-week stretch without any new clients—and this might just be another cold spell.